silent-chen/DGE/README.md

 This research is supported by ERC-CoG UNION 101001212.
 Iro Laina is also partially supported by the VisualAI EPSRC grant (EP/T028572/1).

-The code is largely based on [GaussianEditor](https://github.com/buaacyw/GaussianEditor) and [TokenFlow](https://github.com/omerbt/TokenFlow) and also inspired by worderful projects:
+The code is largely based on [GaussianEditor](https://github.com/buaacyw/GaussianEditor) and [TokenFlow](https://github.com/omerbt/TokenFlow).
+It is also inspired by worderful projects:

 - [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting)
 - [Threestudio](https://github.com/threestudio-project/threestudio)